marfikus/git-test/README.md

 # git-test

-this is for my training to work with the git &amp; github
+it is playground for my training to work with git and github

 ---